krestfield/docs/ezsign/payshield_tls_configuration.md

 tls.trustStore.password=igjFhJ+H0MAO8bYw9XD0AZlOYt4eYACY4zW9UXt542EC7hl+egevV==
 ```

-Where the password provided is the password for the custom trust store JKS file, as generated above.

-Note that ``tls.trustStore.password`` must be set via the Management Utility.
-Run EzSign Manage and selecting the **Set TLS Trust Keystore Password** option.
+Note that ``tls.trustStore.password`` must be set via the *Management Utility* and is the same password for the custom trust store JKS file, as generated above.
+Run *EzSign Manage* and selecting the **Set TLS Trust Keystore Password** option.